-Consider the running example in Table \ref{table:db}, the constructed utility-array can be described in Table \ref{table:utilityarray}.
-Note that the first occurred position of each distinct item in $s$ are also recored in utility-array, e.g., the first occurred position of $a$ and $f$ is 1 and 5, respectively.
-Intuitively, the utility-array contains all necessary information of each sequence $t$, including not only the utility values of each item in each position/element, but also the sequence order and position information\footnote{Note that ``-" means the position is empty.}.
+In the running example in Table \ref{table:db}, the constructed utility-array can be described in Table \ref{table:utilityarray}, and it can be seen that the first occurring position of each distinct item in $s$ is also recorded in the utility-array, for example, the first occurring positions of $a$ and $f$ are 1 and 5, respectively.
+Intuitively, the utility-array contains all the necessary information of each sequence $t$, including not only the utility values of each item in each position/element but also the sequence order and position information\footnote{Note that ``-" means the position is empty.}.

-\begin{definition} (position in utility-array) \rm In the designed utility-array structure, each array has a unique position as an index.
-And the size of arrays in the utility-array of a $q$-sequence $s$ is equal to the length of $s$.
-This position represents a match of an item $i_j$ in $s$, and can be used as an index for quickly retrieving the utility-array and calculating the detailed information of $i_j$. \end{definition}
+\begin{definition} (position in utility-array) \rm Each array has a unique position as an index in the designed utility-array structure.
+Moreover, the size of the arrays in the utility-array of a $q$-sequence $s$ is equal to the length of $s$.
+This position represents a match of an item $i_j$ in $s$ and can be used as an index for quickly retrieving the utility-array and calculating the detailed information of $i_j$. \end{definition}

-In the implementation details, we use an array to store the set of information of compact utility-array.
-Thus, \textit{array}$_{pos_k}$ is indexed by position $pos_k$.
+In the implementation details, an array is used to store the set of information of the compact utility-array.
+Thus, position $pos_k$ indexes \textit{array}$_{pos_k}$.
 For example, in Table \ref{table:utilityarray}, the \textit{array}$_1$ is indexed by position 1, and the \textit{array}$_2$ is indexed by position 2.
-When calculating the compact utility-array of original sequence database $D$, we firstly remove those 1-sequences with the low \textit{SWU} values in each sequence.
-Then the new (revised) transactions are used to construct the initial utility-arrays.
+First, the 1-sequences with the low \textit{SWU} values in each sequence are removed when calculating the compact utility-array of original sequence database $D$.
+Then, the new (revised) transactions are used to construct the initial utility-arrays.
 Inspired by the database projection idea of PrefixSpan \cite{pei2001prefixspan}, we present the following prefix-projected and span mechanism in utility-array.